AlgoBattles/algobattles-next-app/README.md

 AlgoBattles is comprised of:
 1. A Next.js frontend (this repo)
-2. Supabase for user management/auth as well as the supabase postgres instance to persist invites and battle state (see prerequisites)
+2. Supabase for user management/auth & postgres instance to persist game invites and game state
-3. A remote code execution engine/socket server [another repo]
+3. A socket server for realtime gameplay and remote code execution engine to execute user code [another repo pending relese]

 ### Prerequisites